Rexulti Review: Effective for Schizophrenia and Depression?

 The generic version of the drug is called brexpiprazole, and we’ll use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

-Is Rexulti actually proven to be effective for both depression and schizophrenia?
+But is Rexulti actually proven to be effective for both depression and schizophrenia?
 Is it more effective for one or the other?
 Does the drug cause concerning side effects?
-And how do real users describe its effects?
+And how do real users rate and describe its effects?

-In this article we'll answer all of these questions and more as we review clinical studies on Rexulti to give our take on whether it's effective for depression and schizophrenia, document its side effects, explain whether the drug causes weight gain and share real, unsponsored user reviews of Rexulti.
+In this article we'll answer all of these questions and more, as we review clinical studies on Rexulti to determine whether or not it's effective for depression and schizophrenia.

 As referenced in the intro to this article, Rexulti is only approved by the FDA to treat depression as an adjunctive therapy, meaning it’s taken in combination with another antidepressant.
-It is not approved to treat depression alone.
+It is not approved to treat depression when used in isolation.

 A medical review published in the CNS Drugs journal examined the efficacy of Rexulti as an adjunctive therapy for major depressive disorder (MDD).
 The researchers analyzed data from over 30 clinical trials.

-A separate meta-study from 2016 analyzed whether adjunctive Rexulti was effective for treating depression in patients with both anxiety and depression.
+A 2016 meta-study analyzed whether adjunctive Rexulti was effective for treating depression in patients with both anxiety and depression.
 The drug was found effective at a dose range between 2 milligrams (mg) and 3 mg daily.

 The medication was found to be effective, increasing patient response rate by 10%.
 This means that around 10% more patients experienced reductions in schizophrenia symptoms on Rexulti than on placebo pills.

-We will conclude from the available research that Rexulti is effective for treating schizophrenia.
+We will conclude from the available research that Rexulti is effective for treating schizophrenia, which is to be expected since it's approved by the FDA for that outcome.

 Rexulti black box warning